Towards combinatorial characterization of the smoothness of Hessenberg Schubert varieties: Regularity of the graphs Gwh

 Now we check the inclusion ($\supseteq$).
 Assume that $w(i)=y_s$ and $h(i)=n$ for some $i<n$.
 By Lemma~\ref{lemma:Bruhat order} $\overline{w}(i,n)\succeq w$ because $\overline{w}(i,n)$ and $w$ agree everywhere except on positions $w^{-1}(y_0), w^{-1}(y_1), \dots, w^{-1}(y_{r})$, and on these positions $\overline{w}(i,n)$ and $w$ have the subsequences $y_1\dots y_s y_0 y_{s+2} \dots y_{r} y_{s+1}$ and $y_0 \dots y_{s-1} y_s y_{s+1} \dots y_{r-1}y_{r}$, respectively.
 Therefore $(w^{-1}(y_s),n)\in E_{w,h}(\overline{w})$. \end{enumerate} \end{proof}

-For a well-organized permutation $w$, if $w$ satisfies that $y_i=i+1$ (respectively, $w(n-i)=y_{r-i}$) for $0\leq i\leq r$, then it is called a \emph{well-organized permutation of the first} (respectively, \emph{second}) \emph{kind}.
-For example, permutations $461523$ and $426135$ are of the first and second types, respectively, and $213654$ is a permutation neither of the first type nor of the second type.
-In the following, we show that the map $\phi_{\overline{w}_{m-1}\overline{w}_{m}}$ is a bijection if $w$ is a well-organized generator that satisfies a certain condition.
+For a well-aligned permutation $w$, we say that $w$ is \emph{bottom-packed} (respectively, \emph{right-packed}) if $y_i = i+1$ (respectively, $w(n-i)=y_{r-i}$) for $0\le i \le r$.
+For example, the permutations $461523$ and $426135$ are bottom-packed and right-packed, respectively, while $213654$ is a well-aligned permutation that is neither bottom-packed nor right-packed.
+In the following, we show that the map $\phi_{\overline{w}_{m-1}\overline{w}_{m}}$ is a bijection if $w\in\gen$ is a well-aligned permutation that satisfies a certain condition.